MjxOro/Denver-McNuggets/README.md

 ## Getting Started
 First clone the repository using the command `git clone https://github.com/MjxOro/Re-Run.git` then install the dependencies on the `./client` and `./server` directories using `npm install`.

 Once the dependencies are installed, fill in the `.env.sample` variables in both `/client` and `/server` directories.
 Then launch the project by using `npm start` on the `./client` directory and `nodemon index.js` on the `./server` directory.

-## Google maps API KEY
+#### Google Maps API KEY
-To get a google api key, you would need to head to https://developers.google.com/maps and signup for their free trial (CREDITCARD REQUIRED). this key is NOT exclusive to google maps so feel free to use this key for other google api features!
+To get a google api key, you would need to head to https://developers.google.com/maps and signup for their free trial (Credit card Required). this key is NOT exclusive to google maps so feel free to use this key for other google api features!
 Once your account is created, find your API key on the account dashboard and copy that key and paste it in your `.env.sample` file in the `./client` directory.
 The last step is to enable the use of your key for google maps, which is also located in your account dashboard.

-## SendBird APP KEY and API KEY
+#### SendBird APP KEY & API KEY
-To get the SendBird keys, you would need to head to https://dashboard.sendbird.com/auth/signup and signup for their free trial (NO CREDITCARD REQUIRED).
+To get the SendBird keys, you would need to head to https://dashboard.sendbird.com/auth/signup and signup for their free trial.
 Both of these keys are located in your account settings.
 Once you get your keys, copy and paste the keys in `.env.sample` located in both `./client` and `./server` directories.